 We were out for the rest of the week; however, no power outages, and no ice.

 The third “real” snow day occurred during my junior year at the University of South Carolina.
 As most of my friends can attest, I never found the point of skipping.
 School was my job.
 It was my job, and my privilege, to make it my only priority.
 This snow day occurred on a Tuesday.
 I remember this only because it was the day of my media law class.
 A class that literally gave me chills every time I entered the room.
 It was snowing and doing so pretty heavily.
 Should I just stay home?
-After all I did live a good 45 minutes away from campus.
+After all, I did live a good 45 minutes away from campus.
 Not to mention the drivers in Columbia are horrible.
 Sorry not sorry, it’s the truth!
-Avoid Columbia at all cost.
+Avoid Columbia at all costs.
 But I couldn’t.
-I had advisement.
-It would be nearly impossible to get another appointment and before registration for next semester.
-So I said, ugh, sucked it up and preceded to school.
+I had Advisement.
+It would be nearly impossible to get another appointment before registration for next semester.
+So I said, ugh, sucked it up and proceeded to school.
 Just like before as I drove to campus the clouds got darker.
-The snowfall got heaver and heaver.
+The snowfall got heavier and heavier.
 Advisement came and went.
 My first class came and went.
 And then a retweet appeared on my phone.
 Jim Cantore was in Columbia covering “Winter Storm Pax.”